Frequently Asked Questions

 What should I do if I am unable to attend a Parent Evening?

 Parent Evenings are crucially important to the progress and well being of your child and to the relationship between school, home and child.
 Our evidence would indicate that students whose parents regularly attend parents evening and work with the school achieve better than those whose parents are regularly unable to attend.
 However, we do appreciate there will be times when despite your best efforts you are unable to attend.
-If you cannot attend, however, you should contact the House Leader who will liaise with the subject teachers for a call to be made or make alternative arrangements if there are serious concerns.
+If you cannot attend, however, you should contact the Year Leader who will liaise with the subject teachers for a call to be made or make alternative arrangements if there are serious concerns.
+You can also email us at email@example.com

 How do I make an application for a school place?